 Focus area Description Home lending: experiences of consumers taking out home loans Publishing results of consumer research incorporating critical decision-making events for consumers when purchasing a home loan, what influences consumers, and identifying any gaps in consumer knowledge during the process.
 Car finance responsible lending review Reviewing compliance with responsible lending, debt collection and hardship obligations in the car finance sector and reporting on our findings.
-Detection are forced as the response to positive and applications.
-Consumers experiencing financial difficulty Potential enforcement action in response to serious non-compliance.
-Commencing a review of how lenders respond to consumers experiencing financial difficulty, including their debt collection practices.
+Potential enforcement action in response to serious non-compliance.
+Consumers experiencing financial difficulty Commencing a review of how lenders respond to consumers experiencing financial difficulty, including their debt collection practices.
 Identifying matters for referral to our enforcement teams.
-Improving standards through codes of practice Making decisions on applications for approval of codes of practice.
-Providing feedback during the development of codes of practice.
+Improving standards Making decisions on applications for approval of codes of practice. through codes of practice Providing feedback during the development of codes of practice.
 Providing input into the enforceable code regime, including legislative amendments and changes to ASIC policies as required.
 Financial Inclusion Taskforce: Palm Island pilot Investigating the harm caused by the sale of high-cost low-value financial products (e.g. payday loans, life and funeral insurance, and consumer leases) to vulnerable low-income consumers (especially Indigenous consumers).
 Recurrent mortgage data collection Examining the effectiveness of a pilot project on collection of recurrent data on home loans as a tool for improving ASIC's oversight of industry practices.
 Loan application fraud review Reviewing industry practices for detecting and responding to fraud in loan applications.
 Engaging with technology-driven change Monitoring the implications of the Consumer Data Right regime (Open Banking)-although the regime is not monitored by ASIC, the affected entities are ASIC-regulated, and in some cases may involve the provision of financial services or credit activities, or may assist with another activity such as responsible lending.
 Examining artificial intelligence solutions for detecting non-compliant financial promotions. ePayments Code Examining and publicly consulting on possible changes to the ePayments Code so it reflects market and industry changes over recent years.
-'Buy now pay later' products Developing an evidence-based understanding of suitable minimum safeguards for the buy now pay later sector, proactively driving early and continuous improvements to consumer outcomes, whilst the Government considers appropriate regulation.
-Develop further insights into key risk for consumers through consumer research.
-2010.05 Idiano moigno mo not for consumors through consumer research.
-110 The tables in next sections (Table 18-Table 23) depict our forecast regulatory costs for each subsector.
+Buy now pay later products • Developing an evidence-based understanding of suitable minimum safeguards for the buy now pay later sector, proactively driving early and continuous improvements to consumer outcomes, while the Government considers appropriate regulation. • Develop further insights into key risk for consumers through consumer research.
+110 The tables in the next sections (Table 18-Table 23) depict our forecast regulatory costs for each subsector.
 These costs are a guide only.
-The final levies will be based on our actual cost of regulating each subsector in
+The final levies will be based on our actual cost of regulating each subsector in 2019-20.